 - Electric flosser.
 An electric flosser has a thin, vibrating, string-like piece attached to its tip, which can be easily placed between the teeth to wiggle out particles stuck between the teeth.

 - Sonicare Airfloss.
 With a claim to rid of 99 percent more bacteria than a manual toothbrush, the Sonicare Airfloss is like a Waterpik in that it requires water use.
 However, the difference between the two devices is that Sonicare Airfloss uses mostly air to pressurize bacteria and food particles.

-History of Flossing
+A Brief History of Flossing